mosbth/lydia/README.md

 Todo.

 * Yes, a lot of things to do.
+No need to specify them, to many on the list...
+Wait until there is a stable version of Lydia.

+v0.2.24 (2012-05-07)

+* Updating `CMModules` and `CCModules` to display information on a module's main class using Reflection API.

 v0.2.23 (2012-05-07)